 This file contains the same information as returned by pg_current_snapshot

-, which we discussed above.
-In addition, it contains further information about the used isolation level or the used database ID.
+, which we discussed earlier.
+Additionally, it includes further information about the isolation level and the database ID.

 $ cat ~/postgresql-sandbox/data/REL_15_1_DEBUG/pg_snapshots/0000000C-000005F6-1